-The Global Missions degree is designed to prepare mission leaders in cross-cultural and global ministries.
+The Intercultural Ministry degree is designed to prepare mission leaders in cross-cultural ministries.
 This degree provides graduates with the education and skills for ministry and missions work in diverse world settings.
 The course material in this field of study trains students on how to minister in today’s multicultural world, equipping graduates to minister to other cultures with skills to help win people of other religions to Christ, as well as aiding in church planting in various cultures.

-All students in the Global Missions program will take a short-term missions trip (2 weeks) after the conclusion of their freshman year, and a long-term missions trip (10 weeks) at the conclusion of their junior year.
+All students in the Intercultural Ministry program will take a short-term missions trip (2 weeks) after the conclusion of their freshman year, and a long-term missions trip (10 weeks) at the conclusion of their junior year.